andreasvc/disco-dop/docs/discodop.rst

                  instead, whose probability is the sum of any number of the k-best derivations.
   --bt=file      backtransform table to recover TSG derivations.
-  --unbinarized  use bitpar to parse with an unbinarized grammar.
+  --bitpar       use bitpar to parse with an unbinarized grammar.
   --numproc=k    launch k processes, to exploit multiple cores.

 The PLCFRS format is as follows.
 Rules are delimited by newlines.